CESNET/eInfra-docs/topics/about-us/docs/contribute/contributing/work-within-gitlab-ui.md

 # Contribute within Gitlab GUI

-This option is suitable for less extensive contribution (e.g. a section or a subsection) of an already existing page).
+This option is suitable for less extensive contribution, e.g. a section or a subsection of an already existing page.

 In this case, simply: